petreli12/PitchEdge/README.md

 A **publicly calibrated** World Cup prediction engine and content flywheel.

-> Working name — rename freely.
-It deliberately echoes the OptionsEdge brand family.

-## The one-sentence pitch

 The only World Cup model that posts its probabilities *before* kickoff and publishes its own calibration scorecard — model vs. market, with receipts.